ryanmokeefe/mehn-lab/README.md

 * Using **Node** to run your Express server

 Your app should have CRUD functionality for at least one model.

+### Working Requirements

+* Both students ***must have commits on the repository***.
+* Tasks must be fairly divided between each student.
+Leave a comment in the submission indicating each student's responsibilities.

 ### Bonus I